sourcegraph/handbook/content/departments/engineering/teams/code-insights/processes.md

 #### Project Tracking

-To track projects that span multiple iterations, we make use of a distinct project specific label and a separate tab of the [GitHub project board](https://github.com/orgs/sourcegraph/projects/200).
+To track projects that span multiple iterations we use tracking issues and a project specific label.
 The project specific label is created by any of the teammates, and should be descriptive enough to clearly indicate which project it is for, e.g. <span class="badge bg-info">insights-dashboards-v1</span> (milestones are not used for this, as they are used for iterations).

 Suffixes like **v1** can be used to communicate we are aiming for an initial, well-defined scope to avoid scope creep.
 Further improvements are either tracked as individual tasks in iterations, or if a new, larger, multi-iteration improvement, a new project is created with a new label.

-Individual tasks of the project are assigned to iterations using milestones.

 ## Product Feedback